The older we get, the less we tend to sleep.

 People in the senior age group ideally need around 7 to 9 hours of sleep a day.
 But as we age, it gets harder to get that much.
 Getting less sleep as we age can be characterized by shorter durations of sleep, more naps, increasingly disrupted sleep, and taking longer to fall asleep.

-When we think of sleep aids, people might first think of sleeping pills, which are sedative hypnotics that include categories of benzodiazepines, barbiturates, and various hypnotics.
+When we think of sleep aids, people might first think of sleeping pills.
+Sleeping pills are sedative hypnotics that include some categories of benzodiazepines, barbiturates, and various hypnotics.
 These can be over-the-counter or prescription.

 But is it a better option over taking melatonin?